 There are around 160,000 actors who are in SAG and use iActor, and the platform lets you search the entire SAG database of registered actors to review headshots, résumés, and reels.

-If you don’t know, in order for SAG qualified actors to act in your production, you need to get the appropriate signatory approval and pay SAG minimum rates (or higher) for the talent you cast.
+If you don’t know, for SAG-qualified actors to act in your production, you need to get the appropriate signatory approval and pay SAG minimum rates (or higher) for the talent you cast.

-For more on how to do that, check out this helpful blog post from the integrated production platform Castifi all about becoming SAG signatory, or go directly to SAG and fill out the Preliminary information forms they provide here.
+For more on how to do that, check out this helpful blog post from the integrated production platform Castifi, all about becoming a SAG signatory.
+Alternatively, go directly to SAG and fill out the Preliminary information forms they provide here.

 4. Mandy.
 Best Non-Industry Resource.

-Let’s say for example you are looking for child actors, voice-over talent, or singer-dancer multi-purpose entertainers in particular.
+Let’s say you are looking for child actors, voice-over talent, or singer-dancer multi-purpose entertainers.

 Mandy lets you search for that specific niche of actors.